-In advancing design principles for new development sites, the text of the Neighbourhood includes:
+In advancing design principles for new development sites, the text of the NP 2019 says at 9.13:

 'Our aim is to create functional, well-integrated new neighbourhoods by designing places that everyone can visit.
 This new place will connect people through new routes and strong visual links.
 Residents will live among and enjoy abundant green space and large trees.
 A range of homes will ensure that living here appeals to as wider an audience as possible, so that a new community is formed.
 This new neighbourhoods will be calm, connected streets with good access that will encourage people to walk and cycle, and new links will mean people can move around sustainably.